ethereum/RIPs/RIPS/rip-77XX.md

 ## Backwards Compatibility

-One potential issue that is unlikely to arise is a rogue actor obtaining access to key-managed factories and deploying different code at the factory address to one of the networks affected by the proposal.
+One potential issue that is unlikely to arise is a rogue actor obtaining access to a deployer key of one of the key-managed factories and deploying a different bytecode at the factory address to one of the networks affected by the proposal.
 If this happens before the proposal is implemented, the Authors propose two potential solutions:
 - Revisit the list of factories
 - Overwrite the code at the address.